Your Texas Healthcare Lawyers

 General Business Legal Services

-- Assistance with mergers, acquisitions, and other transactions;
+- Assistance with mergers, acquisitions, selling your medical practice, and other transactions;

 - Contract drafting, negotiations, and review;